Emotional Dysregulation Therapists in Kingston, ON

 Psychologist at Centre for Interpersonal Relationships

-Kingston, Ontario(Virtual Only)
+Kingston, ON(Virtual Only)

 We cannot lie to ourselves: realizing that something is bothering us is the first step towards understanding our present situation.
 Coming to therapy is a positive second step.
 It allows us to see where we come from, where we are now and where we would like to be.
 We should also keep in mind that once we know something, we cannot unknow it.